yusifabasovv/Capstone-Project/README.md

   Baku is the capital and largest city of Azerbaijan, as well as the largest city on the Caspian Sea and of the Caucasus region.
 Baku lies on the southern shore of the Absheron Peninsula, alongside the Bay of Baku about 25% of all inhabitants of the country live in Baku's metropolitan area.
 Since, it is capital and largest city in the country there are lots of restaurants in Baku and  we will try to detect locations that are not already crowded with restaurants.
 We would also prefer locations as close to city center as possible.

 ## Data
- Based on our model , the factors that would affect a restautant business are :
+ Based on our model , the factors that would affect a restaurant business are :
 - The number of existing restaurants in the city.
 - Other competitors ,such as **Fast-food restaurants** or **cafes** that sell foods .

 For the locations of restaurants near to the city center, we will use **Foursquare Api** which is quite useful to handle locations all over the world.

 ## Methodology
-- First , data which contains restaurants location near to the city center - **Nizami street** will be collected from **Foursquare** database and cleaned and transfromed into a Dataframe
+- First , data which contains restaurants location near to the city center - **Nizami street** will be collected from **Foursquare** database and cleaned and transformed into a Dataframe
 - Then, The same process will be apply to the **competitors** data which mentioned above.
-- Finally, data will be visually assested by Python's **Folium** and **HeatMap** libraries
+- Finally, data will be visually assessed by Python's **Folium** and **HeatMap** libraries

 ## Conclusion
 What is/are  the best location(s) for the new restaurant(s) in Baku ?
 The **HeatMap** will help us define it and final decison for the best place will be explored by business owners/stakeholders